How can we best visualize these data to reveal the relationships between variables and identify similarities between individuals?

 Inertia around the centroïd \(G\) (center of gravity of the cloud) plays a central role in Principal Component Analysis:

-Total inertia with scaled centred variables is \(nd\)
+Total inertia with scaled centred variables is \(d\)

 Dispersion measure: Inertia with respect to a affine subspace